Is Divyanka Tripathi Pregnant? Hubby Vivek Dahiya’s Reply Will Make You Laugh Out Loud!

 Is Divyanka Tripathi Pregnant?

-As per Pinkvilla report, the couple was asked about the picture that Vivek shared on Instagram and Divyanka's pregnancy rumours.
+As per a Pinkvilla report, the couple was asked about the picture that Vivek shared on Instagram and Divyanka's pregnancy rumours.
 The couple's reply, especially Vivek's response will surely leave everyone in splits!

 Divyanka Says The Picture Was Edited